Well Pet Care

 Heartworm Preventative & Testing

 Preventative Medications: Every dog and cat should be on monthly heartworm preventative (HWP) to protect against heartworms (yes, these are deadly worms that infect the heart!) as well as intestinal parasites.
-This monthly pill is one of the simplest and most important things we can do to protect our pet's health.
+This monthly medication is one of the simplest and most important things we can do to protect our pet's health.
 Since HWP also controls common intestinal parasites, this pill also takes care of the need to deworm your pet monthly.

 There are several good HWP products available for both cats and dogs.
 To prevent heartworm disease and to also control intestinal parasites, we generally recommend Trifexis or Sentinel/Sentinel Spectrum for dogs and Advantage Multi for cats.